 - Focusing to create and connect the community with housing and socioeconomic opportunities.

-The Community Relations Department also administers the City’s Community Development Block Grant (CDBG) and HOME Investment Partnerships (HOME) funds.
+Community Relations and Development also administers the City’s Community Development Block Grant (CDBG) and HOME Investment Partnerships (HOME) funds.
 These funds, provided by the U.S. Department of Housing and Urban Development (HUD), allow the City to assist low-to-moderate-income citizens of Goldsboro in improving their quality of life through vital housing and community development programs.
-Such as rehabilitation of owner-occupied single family housing, homebuyer assistance for first-time homebuyers, public services, construction of affordable housing through CHDO activities, and demolishing of dilapidated housing units to name a few
+These programs include rehabilitation of owner-occupied single-family housing, homebuyer assistance for first-time homebuyers, public services, construction of affordable housing through CHDO activities, and demolishing of dilapidated housing units.